ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 -----

-The phrase “big data” is now free to have a useful meaning.
-[John Langford](http://en.wikipedia.org/wiki/John_Langford_%28computer_scientist%29)'s practical definition is the best I've seen. ([source](http://people.cs.umass.edu/~mcgregor/stocworkshop/langford.pdf)).
+There is a useful meaning for the phrase “big data”, [courtesy](http://people.cs.umass.edu/~mcgregor/stocworkshop/langford.pdf) of [John Langford](http://en.wikipedia.org/wiki/John_Langford_%28computer_scientist%29).

 It's not quite the same thing as being “O(n<sup>2</sup>) algorithm feasible,” but to put it differently, let's say that some small data you could theoretically work with in Excel.